veiyas/klv-parser-misb0601/README.md

-This package can be used to parse binary data following the [https://www.gwg.nga.mil/misb/docs/standards/ST0601.17.pdf](MISB0601.17 standard).
+This package can be used to parse binary data following the [MISB0601.17 standard](https://www.gwg.nga.mil/misb/docs/standards/ST0601.17.pdf).
 The KLV file is parsed into a handy javascript object for each packet.
 If your KLV data is stored in a mpegts file I recommend using ffmpeg to extract the KLV stream.